Optimal input states for quantifying the performance of continuous-variable unidirectional and bidirectional teleportation: Optimal input state for CV bidirectional teleportation

-Figure~\ref{new12fig2} plots the fidelity between the ideal swap channel and the tensor product of two additive-noise channels for noise parameters $\xi$ and the energy constraint $E$ satisfying $2E \leq (1+\xi)/(2+3\xi)$.
-The top surface (orange) represents the fidelity corresponding to the coherent state and the bottom surface (green) represents the optimal fidelity.
-Similar to unidirectional teleportation, none of the two states are optimal for any choice of $E$ and $\xi$.
-Also, the tensor product of two TMSV states is very close to being an optimal input state for CV bidirectional teleportation.
-However, we have proven here that entanglement between the channel uses and a reference system has the optimal performance in distinguishing the two identity channels from the two additive-noise channels (recall \eqref{new5_eqn2}).
+Figure~\ref{new12fig2} plots the output fidelity $F_E$ between the ideal swap channel and the tensor product of two identical additive-noise channels versus the input energy $E$, corresponding to a tensor product of coherent, a tensor product of TMSV states and the optimal state, with input energy $E\in [0,0.5]$.
+The noise parameter is taken as $\xi=0.5$.
+In order, the dotted (orange), dashed (magenta), and solid (blue) lines indicate the output fidelity corresponding to the coherent state \eqref{new20eqn1}, the TMSV state \eqref{new20eqn2}, and the optimal state \eqref{new10_eqn2}.
+Similar to unidirectional teleportation, neither coherent nor TMSV states are optimal.
+However, we have proven here that entanglement between the channel uses and a reference system has the optimal performance in distinguishing the two identity channels from the two additive-noise channels (recall \eqref{new5_eqn1}).